Mogers Drewett LLP

 Our normal office hours are between 8:30am and 5:30pm weekdays.
 Appointments can be arranged at other times when this is necessary.
 Messages can be left on the answer phone outside our normal office hours.

 We will aim to communicate with you by such method as you may request.
 For the sake of convenience, we are happy to communicate with you using normal, non-encrypted email.
 This form of email is not secure and there is a risk to you if we communicate confidential information to you in this way.
 We cannot accept liability for any communication which is intercepted or otherwise falls into the hands of those other than the intended recipient.
 We may also need to virus check discs, USB or email you send us.
+We are not liable for any damage or claim arising from any viruses, malware, Trojan horses or unauthorised code.
+You are responsible for ensuring you have in place all suitable and up-to-date anti-virus and malware software.

 4 Legal Updates and Important Dates